Today is Lucille Ball’s birthday!

 Lucy always prided herself on having a strong moral code.
 In her own words,

 “I’ve always known right from wrong and I’d like to know how I learned this, to make sure my kids do.”

-Lucy loved lilacs, and would make a point of being in New England in May
+Lucy loved lilac, and frequently tried to be in New England in May:

 “just to see and smell lilac in bloom.”